 A coronary angioplasty is a procedure performed to improve blood flow in the arteries of the heart, by re-opening or enlarging blocked blood vessels.
 The blockages usually develop as a result of atherosclerosis.
 Atherosclerosis occurs when plaque builds up on the inner walls of the arteries and causes them to harden and narrow, often leading to coronary artery disease.
 A coronary angioplasty involves the insertion of a tiny balloon that is inflated to open and widen the artery.
-It is often combined with the insertion of a small wire tube called a stent, that helps to keep the artery open, so it will not narrow again in the future.
+It is often combined with the insertion of a small wire tube called a stent, that helps to keep the artery open.

 Candidates for a Coronary Angioplasty

 A coronary angioplasty may be recommended for people with blockages in the arteries of their heart, especially if they are experiencing chest pain and discomfort.
-It may also be performed if lifestyle changes and medication have not been an effective form of treatment and after an individual has suffered from a heart attack.
+It may also be performed if lifestyle changes and medication have not been an effective form of treatment, or after an individual has suffered from a heart attack.

 The Coronary Angioplasty Procedure

 Patients are often sedated but remain awake during the procedure.
 During the angioplasty procedure, an incision is made in the arm or groin, and a catheter is inserted.
 Contrast dye is injected through the catheter, to highlight the clogged areas during the procedure.
 A tube with a deflated balloon is inserted through the catheter to the blockage.
 The balloon is inflated to widen the artery, pushing the plaque aside allow the blood to flow through smoothly.
 To hold the artery open and prevent it from narrowing again, a wire mesh tube called a stent may be inserted.
 Some stents are coated with medication that is slowly released into the arteries to help prevent scar tissue from forming and blocking the artery.
 The coronary angioplasty takes approximately 1 to 2 hours to perform.